Investment Fund Activity in US Debt Restructurings

 - may stake out positions that require them to employ a full range of litigation tactics.

 Of these myriad approaches, two overarching themes stand out.
-First, investment funds are often the primary financing source for distressed companies, providing everything from rescue loans and financing for out-of-court restructurings, to debtor-in-possession (DIP) financing to fund Chapter 11 cases and exit financing to fund operations post-bankruptcy.
-Investing new capital in a distressed company in this manner can yield substantial returns for a fund over a relatively short period of time, since the interest, fees and premiums that are earned on such investments tend to be significant.
-Moreover, by providing such financing, funds gain substantial leverage and control over the company’s direction.
+First, investment funds are often the key stakeholders and primary financing sources for distressed companies, providing everything from rescue loans and financing for out-of-court restructurings, to debtor-in-possession (DIP) financing to fund Chapter 11 cases and exit financing to fund operations post-bankruptcy.
+Distressed investment funds often acquire concentrated positions in debt of distressed companies at a discount to par.
+And as direct lending proliferates, future restructurings may increasingly see ownership of issuers’ debt already concentrated in the hands of relatively few investment funds before the issuers become distressed.
+Such investment funds often stand ready to defend their existing positions and gain leverage and control over the company’s direction by providing additional financing to distressed companies, whether in the form of rescue loans to stave off a bankruptcy filing, or DIP or exit financing to support a debt restructuring.
+Investing new capital in a distressed company can also yield substantial returns for a fund over a relatively short period of time, since the interest, fees, and premiums that are earned on such investments tend to be significant.

 Second, the strategies employed by investment funds may affect a distressed company’s prospects for a speedy and successful restructuring.
 In many cases, the presence of well-heeled, sophisticated investment funds facilitates a quick and cost-efficient restructuring, avoiding a prolonged Chapter 11 case and the resulting administrative expenses – most notably professional fees – and delays that can materially impair the company’s ability to successfully reorganise and the fund’s ultimate returns.
-As a consequence, ‘pre-arranged’ and ‘pre-packaged’ Chapter 11 cases are increasingly common.
-In these instances, the terms of a Chapter 11 plan are fully negotiated before the case begins with an agreement among the company and its key creditor constituencies – typically, one or more ad hoc groups of investors holding majorities of the company’s funded indebtedness – including the group believed to hold the fulcrum security.
+As a consequence, out-of-court ‘liability management’ transactions, as well as in-court ‘pre-arranged’ and ‘pre-packaged’ Chapter 11 cases, are increasingly common.
+Through liability management transactions, investment funds work with distressed issuers to structure creative financing solutions that may provide additional liquidity, extend maturities, or even develerage an issuer’s balance sheet without the need for Chapter 11 proceedings.
+In the case of pre-arranged or pre-packaged Chapter 11 cases, the terms of a Chapter 11 plan are fully negotiated before the case begins with an agreement among the company and its key creditor constituencies – typically, one or more ad hoc groups of investors holding majorities of the company’s funded indebtedness – including the group believed to hold the fulcrum security.
 The company then enters Chapter 11 to implement the negotiated deal in the shortest possible time frame.
 Pre-packaged Chapter 11 cases can often be completed in 30 to 45 days, sometimes even less.
-Indeed, debtors in recent pre-packaged Chapter 11 cases were able to obtain confirmation of their plans of reorganisation in a single day.
+Indeed, debtors in recent pre-packaged Chapter 11 cases were able to obtain confirmation of their plans of reorganisation within one to two days of filing.

 The prevalence of collateralised loan obligation funds (CLOs) has also had a direct impact on several recent large restructurings.
-While CLOs generally acquire senior secured positions in capital structures of distressed companies, they have recently begun to play a larger and more active role in restructurings and are subject to unique constraints and incentives that may shape outcomes for all participants in unexpected ways.
-As a result, market participants have begun to develop creative strategies to accommodate CLOs’ specific needs and obtain their support for restructuring transactions.
+CLOs are structured investment vehicles that issue multiple tranches of securities with different risk profiles against a diversified portfolio of senior secured loans.
+The documents governing CLOs often contain restrictions to protect CLO investors from loss, including limits on the amount of junior and unsecured debt and equity that can be held in the portfolio.
+While CLOs may hold senior secured positions in capital structures of companies that become distressed, they have recently played a larger and more active role in debt restructurings as they increasingly retain ownership of troubled loans rather than selling to investment funds specialising in distressed strategies.
+Because CLOs are subject to unique constraints and incentives that may shape outcomes for all participants in unexpected ways, market participants have begun to develop creative strategies to accommodate CLOs’ specific needs and obtain their support for restructuring transactions.

 What follows is a look at some of the more recent tactics employed by, and the unique characteristics of, investment funds in large US debt restructurings.